Sean Johnson (soccer): Professional

 Sean Johnson was drafted in the fourth round (51st overall) of the 2010 MLS SuperDraft by Chicago Fire.
 He was the last Generation Adidas player selected in that draft.
 He made his MLS debut on August 1, 2010, during a 3–2 victory over Los Angeles Galaxy after earning the starting spot over Andrew Dykstra.
 In his rookie season, he earned back to back "Save of the Week" honors.
 In 2013, he was named the Chicago Fire's Defender of the Year.
 He had an 11–9–7 record with the Fire, including with 6 clean sheets.

 On December 11, 2016, Atlanta United acquired Johnson from the Chicago Fire for general allocation money.
 Later that day New York City FC acquired Johnson from Atlanta United in exchange for general allocation money and target allocation money.
 He made 206 total appearances for NYCFC and won the 2021 MLS Cup with the club as their starting goalkeeper.

 On January 27, 2023, Johnson signed a two-year contract with Toronto FC.
+Following the 2025 season, Johnson became a free agent.
+On December 23, 2025, Johnson signed a contract with D.C.
+United through June 2027.